-Round 1 uses a forward selection process, with selections generally taking place in the year proceeding the allocation year of the HTCs.
-Projects that have previously received a partial allocation of HTCs from Minnesota Housing may have priority over other applicants in Round 1.
+Round 1 is offered through the Multifamily Consolidated Request for Proposals (RFP) and uses a forward selection process, with selections generally taking place in the year proceeding the allocation year of the HTCs.
+Projects that have previously received a partial reservation or Allocation of HTCs from Minnesota Housing may have priority over other applicants in Round 1.

-During Round 1, for-profit applicants must apply directly to the suballocator for an HTC allocation if the project falls within a suballocator's jurisdiction.
-Except for the nonprofit set-aside, Minnesota Housing will not accept applications for developments located within the jurisdiction of suballocators in Round 1 unless the suballocator has entered into a Joint Powers Agreement with Minnesota Housing or has returned all their HTCs to Minnesota Housing.
-Minnesota Housing will administer the HTCs for all areas outside the jurisdiction of suballocators.
-Nonprofit applicants may apply to the Minnesota Housing nonprofit set-aside or the suballocator individually or concurrently.
-Any unused HTCs are returned to Minnesota Housing prior to Round 2.
+During Round 1, for-profit applicants must apply directly to the Suballocator for an HTC Allocation if the project falls within a Suballocator's jurisdiction.
+Except for the nonprofit set-aside, Minnesota Housing will not accept applications for developments located within the jurisdiction of Suballocators in Round 1 unless the Suballocator has entered into a Joint Powers Agreement with Minnesota Housing or has returned all their HTCs to Minnesota Housing.
+Minnesota Housing will administer the HTCs for all areas outside the jurisdiction of Suballocators.
+Any unused HTCs are returned by the Suballocators to Minnesota Housing prior to Round 2.

 In Round 1, the nonprofit set-aside is divided proportionally between the two geographic pools, the Metropolitan Area pool and the Greater Minnesota pool.
-Nonprofit developers with projects located within the jurisdiction of a suballocator may apply for HTCs from Minnesota Housing, but only in the nonprofit set-aside.
-Nonprofit developers with projects located in the allocating jurisdiction of a suballocator may apply simultaneously to the suballocator and to the Minnesota Housing nonprofit set-aside.
-Nonprofit developments not located in the allocating jurisdiction of a suballocator will compete for HTCs in the respective general geographic pool once the nonprofit set-aside has been exhausted.
+Nonprofit applicants with projects located within the jurisdiction of a Suballocator may apply for HTCs from Minnesota Housing, but only in the nonprofit set-aside.
+Nonprofit applicants with projects located in the jurisdiction of a Suballocator may apply simultaneously to the Suballocator and to the Minnesota Housing nonprofit set-aside.
+Nonprofit developments not located in the jurisdiction of a Suballocator will compete for HTCs in the respective geographic pool once the nonprofit set-aside has been exhausted.